 in Direct admin it’s located under PHP Selector Section

-If you can’t find the settings, contact your hosting provider for assistance in making the change.
+If you can’t find the settings, contact your hosting provider for assistance in making the change and let them Increase WordPress Upload Size.

 post_max_size